svandragt/fafi/README.md

-# faff
+# FaFF
-Favourites Firefox indexing and search tool.
+Search Firefox bookmark contents, with this commandline client.
+FaFF indexes the main content of the pages into a plain text database and allows you to use linux tools to search through them.

 WIP:

  * Extract main text content from all bookmarks into ./data/*.txt files
  * Skips .local domains
+ * Skips pages that are already indexed.

-It does not return the URLs yet, although they're the first line in the text file.
+URLs are stored in the first line of the text.

 ```
 # Setup data directory.